aeeeeeep/objwatch/docs/source/index.rst

 - `framework` (str, optional): The multi-process framework module to use.
 - `indexes` (list, optional): The indexes to track in a multi-process environment.
 - `output` (str, optional): Path to a file for writing logs.
-- `output_xml` (str, optional): Path to the XML file for writing structured logs.
-If specified, tracing information will be saved in a nested XML format for easy browsing and analysis.
+- `output_json` (str, optional): Path to the JSON file for writing structured logs.
+If specified, tracing information will be saved in a nested JSON format for easy analysis.
 - `level` (str, optional): Logging level (e.g., `logging.DEBUG`, `logging.INFO`, `force` etc.).
 To ensure logs are captured even if the logger is disabled or removed by external libraries, you can set `level` to "force", which will bypass standard logging handlers and use `print()` to output log messages directly to the console, ensuring that critical debugging information is not lost.
 - `simple` (bool, optional): Defaults to True, disable simple logging mode with the format `"[{time}] [{level}] objwatch: {msg}"`.
 - `wrapper` (ABCWrapper, optional): Custom wrapper to extend tracing and logging functionality.